11florin/tacho-quiz/README.md

 ---

+## 🧭 Navigation

+-Dark, modern colour palette
+- Highlight colours for feedback
+- Clean sans‑serif fonts
+- Minimalist iconography

+---

+## 😀 Ease of Use
+- Intuitive interface requiring no documentation
+- Tested with real users (friends/family)
+- No aggressive pop‑ups
+- No autoplay audio
+- All inputs clearly labelled with placeholders
+- Consistent UX patterns inspired by GoodUI
+- Users maintain full control at all times

+---

+## Information Architecture

+- Information is logically structured
+- Clear headers for each section
+- Straightforward, easy‑to‑read language
+- Interactivity used where helpful (quiz, feedback)
+- No content feels out of place

+---

+## Defensive Design
+- Users cannot break the site through unexpected actions
+- Forms handle invalid or empty input gracefully
+- Back/Forward navigation does not break functionality
+- No console errors during interaction
+- Clear feedback for disallowed actions
+- Quiz logic prevents multiple answers or skipping

+---

 ## 📚 User Stories (Summary)

 - As a user, I want to start the quiz easily so that I can begin without confusion.